Tenite

 Tenite is a brand of cellulosic thermoplastic materials produced by the Eastman Chemical Company.
-Created in 1929, and trademarked in 1932, Tenite has been used in a wide variety of consumer, industrial, architectural and medical applications.
+Created in 1929, and trademarked in 1932, Tenite continues to be been used in a wide variety of consumer, industrial, architectural and medical applications.
 Tenite cellulosics are manufactured from renewable raw materials (soft woods); they exhibit many of the same tactile and finish properties as wood, yet can easily be molded and extruded.
 Historically, applications for Tenite have varied from radios and telephones, to toys, toothbrushes and eyeglass frames.
 Tenite is not a durable plastic.

-Objects manufactured from Tenite slowly deform and warp over decades eventually rendering the products unusable.
-Some formulations of Tenite are susceptible to surface mold.
+Objects manufactured from Tenite slowly deform and warp over decades, eventually becoming unusable.
+Some formulations of Tenite are susceptible to surface mold..
+One form of Tenite degradation is a white scale or bloom.

 History

 In 1920, George Eastman established the site that would later become the headquarters for Eastman Chemical to provide a reliable domestic supply of compounds for Kodak's photographic processes.
 With the company's knowledge of acetyl chemistry for film production, Tennessee Eastman developed compounded cellulose acetate in 1929, which was sold under the Tenite cellulosics trade mark.
-Over the next few decades new versions of Tenite were developed from mixed esters to meet a wider range of market requirements.
+Over the next few decades new versions of Tenite were developed from mixed esters to meet a wider range of market requirements, with the most advanced remaining in production in 2025.

 Production

-Tenite cellulosics are prepared from cellulose acetate and its esters, and distributed as Tenite Acetate, Tenite Butyrate, and Tenite Propionate.
-Its mechanical, thermal, electrical, and optical properties may be tuned greatly with varying levels of plasticizers.
-Colorants are added for colored products.
+Tenite cellulosics are polymers of cellulose esters.
+Various formulations were referred to as Tenite Acetate, Tenite Butyrate, and Tenite Propionate.
+The mechanical, thermal, electrical, and optical properties were modified by the addition of plasticisers.
+Dyes and pigments are added for coloring, controlling translucency, and inhibiting the degrading effect of ultraviolet light.
 The material is processed into pellets for distribution.
 Downstream manufacturers mold or extrude the pellets into applications from eyeglass frames, tool handles and gun stocks to playing cards and casino dice.